Cottage Cheese Omelette (25g Protein)

 When the spinach is cooked, use a slotted spoon to set it aside on a plate.

 Cover the plate with foil to keep the spinach warm.

 Making The Omelette

-Clean the saucepan by rubbing a piece of absorbent paper onto the surface.
+Clean the frying pan by rubbing a piece of absorbent paper onto the surface.

-Return pan to medium heat with olive oil.
+Return the pan to medium heat with olive oil.

-When olive oil is warm, add the egg mixture and cook the eggs, tilting the pan to spread the beaten egg all over the pan.
+When the olive oil is warm, add the egg mixture and cook the eggs, tilting the pan to spread the beaten eggs all over the pan.

 Cook for 2 to 3 minutes or until there are no more uncooked eggs in the pan.